nghiadg/learn-everyday/README.md

 `25/06/2023`

 <details>
   <summary>Bach Mai Hospital don't allow guests use motorbike enter by main gate.
-Instead of, enter by gate 3 or 4.</summary>
+Instead of, enter by gate 3 or 4 in Phương Mai street.</summary>
 </details>

 `24/06/2023`